-Some of my readers are aspiring personal stylists who would love to know how to become a personal stylist, while others are simply curious about my job.
-Mostly, I am writing this post on how to become a personal stylist because everyday I receive e-mails from teenagers, women, and men who want to become personal stylists.
-Whether they are coming from high school, or changing careers, they desire my help, and unfortunately I don’t have time to answer any longer.
-I have been sending a quick e-mail linking to an interview I did with Seventeen magazine, but often the e-mails I receive are from people who have read that article already and want more information.
+Some of my readers are aspiring personal stylists (also known as a personal shopper) who would love to know how to become a personal stylist, while others are simply curious about my job.
+Mostly, I am writing this post on how to become a personal stylist because every day I receive emails from teenagers, women, and men who want to become stylists.
+Whether they are coming from high school or changing careers, they desire my help, and unfortunately, I don’t always have time to answer.
+I have been sending a quick email linking to an interview I did with Seventeen magazine, but often the emails I receive are from people who have read that article already and want more information.
 So, below is my further advice on how to become a personal stylist.

 UPDATE 2020: Due to popular demand, I have written a book on how to become a personal stylist: The Personal Stylist’s Handbook, a comprehensive and detailed manual on how to become the top personal stylist in your city.
 It’s the handbook I wish I had when I first started my business.
 An efficient, no-fluff resource.
 Just the nitty-gritty business of personal styling.

 My degree is in theatre/film with an emphasis in costume design and a minor in business marketing.
 It served me well, although I wish it had a class on set etiquette for when I first started in the television industry.
 I had no idea what to do or what language to use on set with the crew or actors (referred to as “talent” on set).
 Why do degrees often lack real experience classes?